Ghada1997/VGS-Debugger/README.md

 # VGS Club Management Platform (MERN Stack)

-This repository is a fork of a collaborative university project developed as part of the software engineering course at **The German University in Cairo (GUC)** for **Vector Game Studio (VGS)** student club.
+This repository is a fork of a collaborative university project I worked on.
+It was developed as part of the software engineering course at **The German University in Cairo (GUC)** for **Vector Game Studio (VGS)** student club.
 The platform enables VGS members to manage internal activities including club applications, voting, and administrative workflows.

 ---